General information about The Motor Ombudsman

 If we think there's just been a misunderstanding, we’ll explain why.
 There may also be times where the offer already made is considered reasonable in the circumstances, or there just isn’t enough information for us to be able to make a fair decision.

-If we decide you’ve been treated unfairly, we'll tell the business to put things right.
+If we decide you’ve been treated unfairly, or that something has gone wrong, we'll tell the business to put things right.
+Any award we make will be to put you back in the position you would have been in had the problem not happened.

-You don’t have to agree with what we say, and, if you disagree with our initial outcome from one of our adjudicators, you are able to ask the ombudsman to make a final decision.
-At any point, you can let us know that you no longer want our help.
+You don’t have to agree with what we say - at any point, you can let us know that you no longer want our help.

-This will depend on the nature of the dispute is.
+This will depend on the nature of the dispute.
 If it’s just a case of talking things through with you and the accredited business, then it might be a few days.

-If we need to find out more information, it could take a few weeks.
+If we need to find out more information, it could be a few months.
 It could also take longer if you or the accredited business want an ombudsman to make a final decision.

-You need to contact us within six months of the date of the business’s answer to your complaint.
+You need to contact us within 12 months of the date of the accredited business’s final response to your complaint, or from the date you made the complaint if no response was received.

 No. Our service is intended for use without legal representation.
 We can work directly with you and we’ll explain anything you’re not sure about.

 If you like, we can talk to a member of your family, a friend or someone else who’s helping you – like Citizens Advice.
-We will just need you to put something in writing to show that you give your permission for them to discuss your complaint.
+We will just need you to put something in writing to show that you give your permission for them to discuss your complaint with us.

-Yes, one doesn’t exclude the other.
-If you disagree with the ombudsman’s final decision, you can still take your complaint to court, but they can still take it into account when they deliver their ruling.
-You and the business in question may be liable for any legal fees associated with the case.
+Yes.
+If you disagree with an ombudsman’s final decision, you can still take your complaint to court, but they can take the decision into account when they deliver their ruling.
+You and the accredited business in question may be liable for any legal fees associated with the case.

-The Motor Ombudsman can make a decision in yours or an accredited business’ favour up to an equivalent value of £10,000 in addition to the purchase price of the goods/services that were bought).
-Claims for amounts in excess of that sum need to be pursued within a County Court.
+The Motor Ombudsman can make an award up to an equivalent value of £10,000 - in addition to the value of your vehicle if your complaint is about the sale of a car.
+Complaints for amounts in excess of that sum need to be pursued elsewhere.

 You can contact us by e-mail at email@example.com